kusakewang/GettingandCleaningData/CodeBook.md

 Variables  Descriptions
 ------------------------------
 * For the final dataset `date_tidy.txt`, there are 180 observations with 66 selected features as well as "ActivityName" and "SubjectID".
-  The names of variables is listed below
+  The names of variables are listed below

 ```r
 names(data_tidy)